Paper Submission

 Home>Paper Submission

-Paper Submission 2017-12-04T10:39:09+01:00
+Paper Submission 2024-08-01T17:43:59+02:00

 Instructions for the Authors

 Submissions to the journal should be original unpublished work and should not be under review with any other journal.
+Papers should be submitted electronically here.

-• Author’s name and institutional affiliation
+• Authors’ name and institutional affiliation

 • Acknowledgements (if applicable)

-The title of the manuscript (but not the authors’ names) and the abstract (of no more than 200 words) should appear on the second page of the manuscript.
+The manuscript title (but not the authors’ names) and the abstract (of no more than 250 words) should appear on the second page of the manuscript.
+The abstract should be followed by three to seven keywords and up to five JEL descriptors.

 Authors Guidelines